 - 10.1.
 In addition to this Policy, the Firm's policies and procedures encapsulate several other areas that are important to ensure robust procedures and form part of the Firm's overall order execution framework.
-These include policies for the following;
+These include policies for the following.

 - 10.1.a.
 Conflicts of interest management

 - 10.1.b.
 Inducements

 - 10.1.c.
 Aggregation and allocation of orders

 - 10.1.d.
-Trade errors
+Governance of Incidents policy

 - 10.1.e.
 Dealing commission policy